DarrenJAN/school-notes/3b/cs-486-notes.md

   ```

 - Network Structure

+  - ANN = artificial neural network
   - Feed-Forward ANN (directed acyclic graph, no internal state; maps inputs to output)
   - Recurrent ANN (directed cyclic graph, system with internal state, can remember information for future use)
   - Input units (1 for each feature)
   - Output unit (returns some value, a classification); often have multiple output units
   - Activation function g

 - Perceptron
   - Single layer neural network
   - Inputs and outputs; no inner nodes
   - Might have multiple outputs (classifications, maybe a probability distribution)
   - Can only learn linear separators
+  - If there are $m$ outputs, you can really think of it like $m$ distinct neural networks

 <img src="./images/cs486-9.png" alt="alt text" style="zoom:50%;" />